uoy-cs-eng2/mdbook-practicals/src/practicals/01-micronaut-basics.md

-# Practical 1: Introduction to Micronaut
+# Practical 1: Micronaut basics

 This is the worksheet for the first practical in the Engineering 2 module.
 In this practical, you will work through the basics of creating a microservice using [Micronaut](https://micronaut.io/).